mserranom/bbrun/README.md

 ## Usage

-With `bbrun` you can execute any step defined in your `bitbucket-pipelines.yml` template:
+`bbrun` can execute any step defined in your `bitbucket-pipelines.yml` template:

 ```yaml
 pipelines: